-7.7 Policy WLP8.21 promotes sustainable transport in accordance with the NPPF, which sets out (inter alia) that:
+7.7 Policy WLP8.21 promotes sustainable transport, which also includes development that is safe in highways terms.
+The NPPF sets out (inter alia) that:

-Paragraph 108 - "it should be ensured that... (b) safe and suitable access to the site can be achieved for all users"; and
+Paragraph 110 - "it should be ensured that... (b) safe and suitable access to the site can be achieved for all users"; and

-Paragraph 109 - "Development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe."
+Paragraph 111 - "Development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe."